PASAUCMerced/Betty/README.md

 ## install requirements:
  The framework of Betty is developed upon DGL(pytorch backend)
- We use Ubuntu 18.04, CUDA 11.2 (it's also compatible with Ubuntu16.04, CUDA 10.1, the package version you need to install are denoted in install_requirements.sh).
+ We use Ubuntu 18.04, CUDA 11.2, python 3.6
+ (it's also compatible with Ubuntu16.04, CUDA 10.1, the package version you need to install are denoted in install_requirements.sh).
  The requirements:  pytorch >= 1.7, DGL >= 0.7

 `bash install_requirements.sh`.